Cannabis roots are ancient medicine and may soon have a place in modern medicine.

 Medicinal Compounds in Cannabis Roots

-These important terpenes: friedelin, pentacyclic, triterpene ketones, and epifriedelanol have significant health benefits.
+These important terpenes: friedelin, pentacyclic, triterpene ketones, and epifriedelanol have significant potential for health benefits.
 Friedlein is an antioxidant that protects the liver; Epifriedelanol has anti-tumor benefits; the other two have been shown to kill cancer cells, reduce inflammation, and relieve pain.

 These have been used for millennia, having appeared in text from Classical Greece’s Pliny the Elder and in ancient Chinese medicinal manuscripts.

 History of Cannabis Roots as Medicine

 For centuries, Chinese medicine incorporated every part of the cannabis plant in traditional remedies.
 While the leaves, stalk and seeds all had their reported therapeutic purposes (from loosening up the bowels to curing postpartum depression), the ancient medicine men of the east used the roots of Cannabis sativa during labor and delivery and as a way to help painful blockage of the bladder.

 For these practices, the Chinese had two ways of preparing the root.
 The first, and more straight-forward method, was to pummel fresh roots with a mortar and pestle to extract juices that could then be taken orally.
 The second way was to boil the root so that the essential elements could seep out into a tea-like broth through a process called decoction.
 It’s the same method that the Greeks would later popularize.